Easy Crock Pot Mexican Chicken

 - Replace the rice with a tortilla.
 Rice did not become popular in Central America until after the Spanish landed there in the 16th century, whereas before rice became popular, they ate tortillas.

 - Have chocolate for dessert.
-The cocoa bean originated in Mexico, which was a valued food for the Aztecs.
+The cocoa bean originated in Mexico, a valued food for the Aztecs.

 © 2012 Angela Michelle Schultz